StefanieGadow/80s-music-quiz/README.md

 - [Github](https://github.com/): used for version control
 - [Gitpod](https://gitpod.io/): used to develop the project and organise version control.
 - [Heroku](https://heroku.com): used to deploy the live project
-- [Lucidchart](https://lucid.app/): used to create the game flowchart
+- [Adobe XD](https://helpx.adobe.com/de/support/xd.html): used to create the game flowchart
 - [CI Python Linter](https://pep8ci.herokuapp.com/): used to validate the Python code
 - [ASCII-Generator](https://ascii-generator.site/t/): used to create the ASCII logo